irisbai1/PIC-10C-Final-Project/README.md

 ### 6/10/20 - 1 hr
 + Implemented an "end of game" by making the doodler die if it falls to the bottom of the screen.
 <br>    - Took a long time to figure out because I didn't realize SFML has its (0,0) origin at the top left and numbers increase to the bottom right.

+### 6/11/20 - 0.5 hrs
++ Added constants.h to make the code more readable

+### 6/12/20 - 0.5 hrs
++ Recorded a screen recording of my project.

+## What I learned
++ I learned how to install software on my own and how to fix issues that come up when installing new things onto my computer.
++ Following the tutorial step by step allowed me to figure out how each part of my code works and what each line does.
+I don't think I would have been able to come up with it myself with my limited coding knowledge, but I learned a lot from figuring out what each line of code is used for.
++ I learned SFML and how Sprites work.
+I think SFML is pretty useful in making apps because if allows me to easily use images, sounds, and other files in my projects.
++ The main connection that I can make between my code is this class is creating graphics with my code and being able to connect events such as a mouse click with my application.
+SFML is similar but not exactly the same as Qt, as SFML is just a library and not an entire GUI.
++ This project also gave me a lot of practice using git and markdown.

+## Ways to Improve
++ Whenever the Doodle dies and the Play Button appears again, it seems that the actual game is still running in the background.
+Because of this, whenever I try to press "Play" again, the game doesn't regenerate platforms and the Doodle is still jumping in the same place that it died.
+If I move the section of my code that randomizes platform appearance anywhere else in my code, the game doesn't work properly.
+If I can figure out how to make the game actually end and restart, it would improve the game.
++ I think I should change the code to make a platform class and a doodle class with member functions to control thier actions, but I didn't really have the time to fully figure it out.
+It would just make the code a little easier to read.
+The tutorial I followed just hard coded everything and only had the most basic parts of the game.
++ It would be fun to add sounds when the doodle jumps and when the doodle dies.
++ I didn't have time to draw it, but adding a Game Over screen and a Play Again button would make the game more complete.